 Admission to Evergreen School is managed through the local authority, please see ‘Warwickshire’s admissions procedures for SEND pupils’ and the ‘Continuum of provision and admission in Warwickshire’ which can be found as part of the authority’s local offer on the following link http://www.warwickshire.gov.uk/send

 Each referral is considered by an admissions panel, which meets monthly and is attended by a range of professionals including representatives from Warwickshire’s Special Educational Needs Disability Assessment and Review team and a representative from Warwickshire specials schools.

 Consideration will always be given to the profile of the current profile of the cohorts in the schools and settings.

-If the local authority has offered your child a place at Evergreen School or Evergreen School is named on their Educational Health Care Plan, then we encourage you to contact the school so we can meet your child and discuss a bespoke transition so they have a successful start at Evergreen.
+If the local authority has offered your child or young person a place at Evergreen School or Evergreen School is named on their Education, Health & Care Plan, then we encourage you to contact the school so we can meet your child/young person and discuss a bespoke transition so they have a successful start at Evergreen.
 The transition will always include talking to parents, previous setting/school and of course meeting the child or young person.

 Evergreen Admissions Criteria